hellohaptik/docs_haptik/docs/bot-analytics/smart-funnel.md

 ## Introduction

-For a business which has deployed an IVA solution, it is imperative to know if the IVA is being able to resolve users’ queries i.e. when users are asking questions, is the IVA able to respond with appropriate responses and not requires a human intervention.
+For a business that has deployed an IVA solution, it is imperative to know if the IVA is able to help users with a resolution.

-**Smart Funnel** helps us track how users navigate across different nodes and end up getting their query answered.
+**Smart Funnel** helps us track the effectiveness of the bot by tracking the completion rates and identifying the drop off points in order to make changes to the bot design or flow to ensure users are getting a resolution.
 In other words, it indicates the effectiveness of an IVA.
-This feature will play an important role to enhance our user journeys and IVA content.
+This feature will play an important role to enhance user journeys and IVA content.
 Various metrics like completion rate, drop-off rate, drop-off nodes, and funnel hits help us achieve the same.

 > Nodes are interlinked building blocks of an IVA.
 Each node takes care of one intent coming from the user and responds appropriately.